Forest Glen, Chicago: Forest Glen

-A community of about 550 residences on the far Northwest side of the city of Chicago is often referred to as "Chicago's Finest Community".
-It is one of the oldest neighborhoods on the Northwest side, and is at the southern part of the official Chicago neighborhood's area of Forest Glen, which also contains Edgebrook and Sauganash.
+Forest Glen is a neighborhood of about 550 residences on the far Northwest side of the city of Chicago.
+It is one of the oldest neighborhoods on the Northwest side, and is at the southern part of the Forest Glen community area.
 The first European American to settle Forest Glen was Civil War hero Captain William Hazelton of the 1st Cavalry Division.
 Captain Hazelton built a home in Forest Glen which still stands, and started a Sunday School that evolved into the First Congregational Church of Forest Glen.
 Hazelton also built the Glen's first barn at what is now Lawler and Elston.

 The Forest Glen neighborhood is bordered by the Chicago River to the north, Foster Avenue to the south, Cicero Avenue to the east and Metra Milwaukee District North line to the west.
 Forest Glen shares its ZIP Code (60630) with Jefferson Park.

 South Edgebrook

-The area commonly known as South Edgebrook is originally in the Forest Glen community area; but it now straddles the official Chicago neighborhoods of Jefferson Park and Norwood Park.
+South Edgebrook neighborhood, originally in the Forest Glen community area, now straddles the official Chicago neighborhoods of Jefferson Park and Norwood Park.
 South Edgebrook's borders are considered to be Devon Avenue to the north, Metra tracks and the Edgebrook Golf Course / Forest Preserve to the east, and Elston Avenue and Milwaukee Avenue to the south and west.
 It is served by the 60646 (Edgebrook) ZIP Code.
-Internet and atlas maps of Chicago's neighborhoods in recent years indicate a "South Edgebrook" located south of Caldwell Avenue and west of the Edens (I-94) Expressway by the Billy Caldwell Golf Course.
-This area however, is part of Edgebrook itself, and never had any additional designation.
+In recent years, Internet and atlas maps of Chicago's neighborhoods indicate a "South Edgebrook" located south of Caldwell Avenue and west of the Edens (I-94) Expressway by the Billy Caldwell Golf Course.
+This area, however, is part of Edgebrook itself, and never had any additional designation.

 Politics

-Forest Glen has supported the Democratic Party in the past two presidential elections.
+Forest Glen has supported the Democratic Party in the 2016 and 2012 presidential elections.
 In the 2016 presidential election, Forest Glen cast 5,753 votes for Hillary Clinton and cast 3,344 votes for Donald Trump.
 In the 2012 presidential election, Forest Glen cast 5,273 votes for Barack Obama and cast 3,592 votes for Mitt Romney.